yxtang2020/yxtang2020.github.io/_pages/Miscellaneous.md

 - During my PhD period, two of my friends are absolutely buffet killers (names upon request).
 Under their strict requirements and dedicated guidance, I am also on my way to becoming a buffet legend!
 - I enjoy being in the kitchen; cooking relaxes me.
 I'm confident I can make delicious dishes on my first try.
 - In my daily life, I enjoy eating healthy food, but I also love spicy hot pot.
-- Since 2023, I have been consistently doing strength training (although there are still no obvious signs of it yet...).
+- Since 2023, I have been consistently doing strength training (although there are still no very obvious signs of it yet...).

 -->